 - An Alien's Registration Book (Green Book), residence permit as stamped on your passport.

-For more information on distinctions and determinations of “ordinarily resident” and “not ordinarily resident” visit The Department of Health and Children website.
+For more information on distinctions and determinations of “ordinarily resident” and “not ordinarily resident" visit the Heath

 * It is important to note that the Irish government makes all final decisions on medical benefits eligibility—no one should presume they are entitled to any benefits without confirmation from the appropriate authorities.